Types of admixtures used in concrete

 Anti-washing admixtures are used in concrete, especially for underwater concrete structures.
 It protects the concrete mix from being washed out under underwater pressure.
 It improves the cohesiveness of concrete.

-This type of concrete admixture is prepared from natural or synthetic rubbers, cellulose-based thickeners, etc.
+This type admixture is prepared from natural or synthetic rubbers, cellulose-based thickeners, etc.

 11. Grouting Admixtures